Scrambles86/pass_the_popcorn/README.md

 <h3>Features Left To Implement</h3>

 <p>Ideally, I would like to code a version of this site that has full user profile pages, allowing users to read selected information about others.
 I would also like to implement a commenting system, allowing user to comment on each others reviews to create more of a social media type experience.</p>

-<p>To pair with this, I would like to implement more of a 'landing page' for each user, that archives all of their reviews seperately to others.</p>

 <h3>Javascript Features</h3>